 When Alley adopted Scrum in 2018, we needed Agile tooling solutions suitable for fully-remote, distributed teams.
 Because Slack is where our team members communicate and collaborate, we looked for Slack-based applications that would help our teams facilitate Scrum rituals and user story estimation.
 As firm believers in avoiding Not Invented Here Syndrome, that pesky tendency engineers have to architect solutions to problems that have already been solved, we were optimistic that we could find existing tools to help facilitate our emergent Scrum practice.

 It didn’t take us too long to realize that, in this case, our assumption was incorrect.
-Sure, Slack-based scrum tooling existed in 2018, but each application we tested fell short in some key respect or another.
+Sure, Slack-based Scrum tooling existed in 2018, but each application we tested fell short in some key respect or another.
 In some cases, the pricing structure was prohibitive for a company of our size.
 In other cases, the UI was clunky or the functionality was limited.
 In one case, the tooling simply didn’t align with our communication culture.
-For example: one tool would time team members during daily stand-ups and “shame” anyone who went over their allotted time slot!
+For example, one tool would time team members during Daily Scrum and “shame” anyone who went over their allotted time slot!